NAVIGATION BAR

 Please walk in the aisles and paths not across the rows as this damages the strawberry plants and strawberries.
 There is to be no running in the field or jumping or stepping over strawberry rows or throwing of berries.

 Please do not EAT the berries while in the patch.
 Please pay for berries before eating or sampling.
 Same principles apply at Mulberry Lane Farm as in a grocery store.
 This way we can afford to keep supplying you with U-Pick strawberries next year!
-Thanks for helping to keep the small organic family farm in business year after year!
+Thanks for helping to keep the small all natural family farm in business year after year!

 Look carefully under the leaves and along both edges of your row; strawberries like to hide.